 3. Use hot water bottles, heat pads and foot warmers

 I have an undying love for hot water bottles.
 They can really help to relax your muscles and keep your whole body warm.
-The Disability Horizons Shop sells a luxury hot water bottle in different styles – a lovely gift for your always-cold friend, or treat yourself to one.
-You deserve it.

 However, one issue I have with hot water bottles is that they constantly fall off my lap.
 Trabasack’s curve Connect wheelchair lap tray and bag is a great solution to this problem, as you can sit the water bottle inside the tray.